 For those with two worn out knees, replacing both sides at once (bilateral joint replacement) is an option.
 Replacing both knees means a longer operation and anaesthetic time, as well as increased risk of complications.
 Recovery is slightly longer than having one knee replaced.
 However it does mean that you do not have to worry about about having to take more time off in future to have the second knee replaced and also avoid the cost of a second hospitalisation.

-Once you have decided to have a knee replacement, you will be screened for any medical conditions that may need treating, and undergo a series of tests such as a chest X-ray, Electrocardiogram and blood tests.
+Once you have decided to have a knee replacement surgery, you will be screened for any medical conditions that may need treating, and undergo a series of tests such as a chest X-ray, Electrocardiogram and blood tests.
 You should stop smoking immediately.
 You are advised to stop blood thinning medications and TCM herbs (which may also cause bleeding) two weeks before your operation.
 The anaesthetist may offer you either a General Anaesthetic (where you are asleep during the procedure) or a Spinal Anaesthetic (injection to the spine which numbs the legs).
 You will not feel anything during the operation.
 On the day of surgery, for safety reasons it is important not to eat or drink anything 8 hours before the procedure.

 Whenever possible, I perform my joint replacements through a small incision (around 10cm or less).
-Complex and revision cases may not be suitable for minimally invasive surgery.
+Complex and revision cases may not be suitable for minimally invasive knee surgery.
 The body tissues are handled very gently during surgery.

 During the procedure I remove the worn joint surfaces from the thigh bone (femur) and shin bone (tibia).
 I take care to balance the soft tissues so that the knee is stable throughout the range of movement.
 I replace the joint surface with metal implants (usually cobalt chrome alloy) which are cemented onto the bone.
 Finally a plastic liner (highly crosslinked polyethylene) is placed between the two metal surfaces to allow a smooth gliding motion and reduce friction.